W.Va. Guard’s Future Leaders Program Prepares for New Academic Year

-Instructors and staff members of the West Virginia National Guard’s Future Leaders Program for high school students pose for a photo following a training session held July 10, 2020 in Winfield, W.Va.
-The FLP staff recently met to plan and prepare for the upcoming academic school year. (courtesy photo)
+Instructors and staff members of the West Virginia National Guard’s Future Leaders Program for high school students recently met in Winfield, West Virginia, to plan and prepare for the upcoming academic school year.

+As with the end of the 2019-2020 school year, the COVID-19 pandemic is already impacting classes across the state.
+Currently, dates for starting the academic year have already been pushed back a few weeks, with more decisions forthcoming on in-person classes or virtual instruction.
+Considerations for remote learning, social distancing, and proper personal protective equipment and protocols are being addressed by FLP staff to best serve students in the program.

+Recently, members of the FLP met for a week of training to discuss, plan and prepare for the unique challenges of the 2020-2021 school year.

 |Date Taken: